rsanchezgarc/docker-neo4j/README.md

 >   This command helps improve query performance by quickly [warming up] the
     page-cache by touching pages in parallel optionally loading property-records, dynamic-properties and indexes

-If the environment variables `NEO4J_USERNAME` and `NEO4J_PASSWORD` are defined, the scripts will be run in the background automatically.

->   The cypher runner waits for a short period of time after neo4j has been
-    given an opportunity to start (about 60 seconds) before the first run of the script is attempted.
-This can be configured in the image (refer to the cypher-runner script for the environment variables it inspects).

 ## docker-entrypoint tweaks
 **CAUTION**: We replace the supplied neo4h `docker-entrypoint.sh` script with